 Admission to Bailey's Spanish Immersion program is done by lottery.
 Students entering Kindergarten and 1st grade are eligible to register for the lottery.
 The process for registering differs according to whether the applicant is an in-boundary or out-of-boundary student.

-Application to the Spanish Immersion program for the 2015-16 school year is now open.
+Application to the Spanish Immersion program for the 2015-16 school year is now closed.

 First-grade lottery results for the 2015-16 school year will be mailed to applicants after March 23, 2015.